sameer9j/Genre_classification/README.md

 # Music Genre Prediction System using Audio and Lyrics Ensemble Models

 Purpose: To create a model, which automatically predicts the genre of any new music developed by a user.
-It could help new song streaming websites in easily identifying the genres of songs.
+An ideal use case would be - song streaming websites using the system to easily identify song genres for unlabelled songs.

 Tools Used: Jupyter Notebook, Python